microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingSimpleLighting/readme.md

 ##### Rendering
 Each frame render happens in the sample's OnRender() call and includes executing DispatchRays() with a 2D grid dimensions matching that of backbuffer resolution and copying of the raytraced result to the backbuffer before finally presenting the it to the screen.
 The sample implements three shaders: *ray generation*, *closest hit* and *miss* shader:
 * The *ray generation* shader calculates a camera ray in world space for each dispatched ray corresponding to a pixel on the backbuffer.
 The world space ray is simply a ray's pixel screen position transformed by an inverse camera view projection matrix.
 * The *closest hit* shader from the cube's hit group calculates diffuse shading at the ray hit point.
-The shading is computed using dot product between the ray hit to light position and a hit triangle normal, multiplied by light's and cube's color.
+The shading is computed using a dot product between the ray hit to light position and a hit triangle normal, multiplied by light's and cube's color.
 * The *miss* shader simply stores a background color.

 ##### Shader accessed resources